 But other sexual sins are pretty weird by modern standards.
 Many of them boil down to one principle, enshrined in early Christianity: sex and lust were polluting, and they should be avoided if at all possible.
 Saint Paul recommended celibacy, but he agreed that those who could not "contain themselves" should find a spouse, "for it is better to marry than to be burnt."
 That's right: lust sent you straight to Hell.

 If you just had to have sex, it could only occur under very specific conditions.
 And any kind of sex that could not lead to procreation was a sin.

 No Sex On Sundays—Or Thursdays, Fridays, Christmas, Or Feast Days

-Sex was also banned during Lent, before Christmas, and at the Feast of Pentecost, which together added over five months when sex was illegal.
+Sex was also banned during Lent, before Christmas, and at the Feast of Pentecost, which together added over five months during which sex was disallowed.
 On top of that, early Christians were not supposed to have sex on Feast Days.
 In the early church, you pretty much had to check your calendar before getting it on.

 Don't Be Tempted By Thighs – They're Sinful, Too

 Never heard of intercrural sex?
 Don’t worry, it’s a sin according to early Christians.
 Intercrural sex was “copulation between the thighs.”
 This sort of thigh rubbing to completion was an “act against nature,” according to the church—even if it occurred between husband and wife.
 But intercrural sex was more often associated with same-sex practices, which the church found problematic because they could not lead to conception.

 Thomas Aquinas labeled all sex besides vaginal intercourse “sodomy,” regardless of the gender of the people involved, because those sex acts could not cause pregnancy.